rust-lang/book/second-edition/src/ch10-01-syntax.md

 types.

-Note that because we’ve only used one generic type to define `Point<T>`, this says that the `Point<T>` struct is generic over some type `T`, and the fields `x` and `y` are *both* that same type, whatever that type may be.
-This means that if we create an instance of a `Point<T>` that has values of different types, as in Listing 10-7, our code won’t compile:
+Note that because we’ve only used one generic type to define `Point<T>`, this definition says that the `Point<T>` struct is generic over some type `T`, and the fields `x` and `y` are *both* that same type, whatever that type may be.
+If we create an instance of a `Point<T>` that has values of different types, as in Listing 10-7, our code won’t compile:

 <span class="filename">Filename: src/main.rs</span>